-A pre-proposal conference call will be held on August 10, 2020 at 11:00 AM.
-The conference call will be held as further described on page 1 of this RFP (Cover sheet).
-Interested Offerors are strongly encouraged to attend.
+A pre-proposal conference call will be held on September 28, 2020 at 11:00 A.M.
+Further information is on page 1 (cover page) of this RFP.

 6.2 Explanations to Prospective Offerors

 Each Offeror should carefully examine this RFP and any and all amendments, addenda or other revisions, and thoroughly be familiar with all requirements prior to proffering a Proposal.
 Should an Offeror find discrepancies or ambiguities in, or omissions from, the RFP and amendments, addenda or revisions, or otherwise desire an explanation or interpretation of the RFP, any amendments, addenda, or revisions, it must submit a request for interpretation or correction in writing.
 Any information given to an Offeror concerning the RFP shall be furnished promptly to all other Offerors as an amendment or addendum to this RFP if in the sole discretion of the Department that information is necessary in proffering Proposals or if the lack of information would be prejudicial to any other prospective Offerors.
 Oral explanations or instructions given before the award of the Agreement shall not be binding.